pauljoohyunkim/aes128/README.md

 # aes128
 ## This repository is archived now!!!

+## Warning: DO NOT IMPLEMENT OR WRITE ANY CRYPTOGRAPHY FUNCTIONS YOURSELF FOR PRODUCTION.

 ## Sample implementations of AES-128 encryption

 The POC (Proof-of-Concept) code is currently being used to make a simple file encryption program.
 Read through in order to see step-by-step on how AES-128 works.
 Run "compile.sh" file to create binary files.